 Students not meeting the SAP standards at the scheduled evaluation point will be notified via email of their Academic Termination.
 When a student loses Title IV eligibility and is academically terminated because he or she fails to make Satisfactory Academic Progress, the student may submit an Appeal as described in the next section.
 If an Appeal is approved, the student will be placed on Financial Aid Probation.
 When the student is placed on Financial Aid Probation, an Academic Plan will be developed and provided to the student.
 This Academic Plan must allow the student to meet SAP standards by the Maximum Time Frame of the program.
 The student's Satisfactory Academic Progress will be evaluated at the end of the next payment period, as is required of a student on Financial Aid Probation status, to determine if the student is meeting the minimum standards of SAP or if the student is meeting the requirements of the Academic Plan.
-The student is eligible to receive Title IV aid while on Financial Aid Probation and the Academic Plan, as long as the student continues to meet the minimum standards of SAP or is meeting the requirements of the Academic Plan.
+The student continues to meet the minimum standards of SAP or is meeting the requirements of the Academic Plan.
 Students not meeting the minimum requirements following the payment period when the student is on Financial Aid Probation will no longer be eligible for Title IV aid and will be terminated unless a subsequent appeal is submitted and granted.
 If the student previously appealed on the basis of one circumstance and intends to appeal again based on the same circumstance, the student must provide information about what has changed to permit the student to make satisfactory academic progress at the next evaluation.
+The Cyber Warrior Program is not Title IV eligible.